limeandcoconut/Powertrain/README.md

 #### `engine = new Engine(config)`

 Creates a new instance of class Engine with optional dependencies set by config object.
-The update function will be as accurately as possible.
+The update function will called be as accurately as possible.
 The render function will be called as often as possible so long as there updates are happening on schedule.
 Playspeed is a convenient way to scale timing.
 FPS controls base timing.